Get to know Slovenian wine - Podravje region, Štajerska Slovenia wine district

 Traminer and Muscat: are aromatic grape varieties and are very popular.
 Both have amazing aromatic profiles and are produced in medium-sweet styles.

 Pinot Noir: has become more popular in the recent decade.
-Vino Kupljen Jeruzames has been producing it in over 30 years.
+Vino Kupljen Jeruzames has been producing it for over 30 years.

 Source: Slovenia Winemaking country, by Robert Gorjak.
 Page 58-93.